-Medicare doesn’t automatically cover prescription drugs, though you can get a Part D policy from a private insurer that helps with these expenses.
-But stand-alone Part D policies still have some costs, including monthly premiums that averaged about $33 a month in 2022, deductibles at $480 or less in 2022, and copayments or coinsurance for your medications.
+Medicare doesn’t automatically cover prescription drugs though you can get a Part D policy from a private insurer that helps with these expenses.
+But stand-alone Part D policies still have some costs, including premiums that average $31.50 a month in 2023, deductibles at $505 or less annually in 2023 and copayments or coinsurance for your medications.

 Some qualify automatically.
-If you receive full Medicaid coverage, get Supplemental Security Income (SSI) or have your Medicare premiums paid through a state program, Medicare will send you a letter confirming that you are eligible for Extra Help and don’t need to apply.
+If you receive full Medicaid coverage, get Supplemental Security Income (SSI) or have your Medicare premiums paid through a state program, Medicare will send you a letter confirming that you’re eligible for Extra Help and don’t need to apply.

 Others can apply.
 If your assets and income are low enough, you can qualify for full or partial Extra Help.
 The limits change each year.